 - b.
 Implementation.
 The requirements in this update must be implemented immediately upon issuance of this Order.
 Programs are not required to revisit previously achieved critical decisions. - 5.
 RESPONSIBILITIES.
 Key roles and responsibilities of line managers are described in Appendix B. - 6.
 INVOKED STANDARDS.
 The following DOE technical standards and industry standards are invoked as required methods in this Order in accordance with the applicability and conditions described within this Order.
 Any technical standard or industry standard that is mentioned in or referenced by this Order, but is not included in the list below, is not invoked by this Order.
-Note: DOE O 251.1D, Appendix J, provides a definition for "invoked technical standard." - a.
+Note: DOE O 251.1 (current version), Appendix J, provides a definition for "invoked technical standard." - a.
 DOE-STD-1189-2016, Integration of Safety into the Design Process.
 This DOE technical standard is required to be used for development and integration of safety analysis and supporting design for new nuclear facilities and applicable modifications.
-See Appendix A and Attachment 1 for specific requirements. - b.
-DOE-STD-1073-2016, Configuration Management.
-This DOE technical standard is required to be used in the establishment of a configuration management process for new nuclear facilities and applicable modifications.
-See Attachment 1, Section 9 for specific requirements. - c.
-DOE-STD-1104-2016, Review and Approval of Nuclear Facility Safety Basis and Safety Design Basis Documents.
-This DOE technical standard is invoked by DOE O 420.1C, Facility Safety, and therefore treated as a requirement in this Order for DOE review and approval of safety basis and safety design basis documents for nuclear facilities.
+See Appendix A and Attachment 1 for specific requirements.